Skalman/Simple-finite-state-machine/README.md

 			warn:  { from: "green",        to: "yellow" },
 			panic: { from: "green yellow", to: "red"    }, // allow to be called from multiple states
 			calm:  { from: "red",          to: "yellow" },
-			clear: { from: "*",            to: "green"  } // "*" allows all states
+			clear: { from: "*",            to: "green"  } // can be called from all states }});
-	}});

-...will create an object with the following members:
+Now we have a simple state machine object with the following members:

 * `fsm.warn()`, `fsm.panic()`, `fsm.calm()`, and `fsm.clear()`
   - Transitions the current state to another color.